seerbit/seerbit-angular/projects/seerbit-angular/README.md

 ## Features

-* The library enables easy integration with Angular.
+* The library enables easy integration of SeerBit payment with Angular 2+.
 * Integrate as a Component
 * Integrate as a Directive